Oxford Brookes at leading edge in development of new Architect Degree Apprenticeship

 The Architect Degree Apprenticeships programme at Oxford Brookes has been developed as part of a new initiative for architecture education offering an alternative, socially inclusive route into the profession.

 The programme offers firms the opportunity to support their employees who have completed Part 1 training to become registered architects and who want to achieve Part 2 and 3.
-On completion of the course, apprentices can then apply to become a Registered and Chartered Architect.
+On completion of the course, apprentices can then apply to become a Registered and Chartered Architect (subject to ARB prescription being granted for these qualifications).

 The degree apprenticeship allows architecture firms to apply for levy funding to meet the costs of sponsoring graduate trainees.